english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 ![Frank Medrano]({{site.img-path}}/frank-medrano.jpg)

 *He is slim.
-Haven't you seen the meat eating bodybuilders?.*
+Haven't you seen the meat-eating bodybuilders?*

 Yes.
-I chose to show Frank Medrano, because we were slim for millions of years.
+I chose to show Frank Medrano because we were slim for millions of years.
 If we cannot run, we die.
 Evolution rule doesn't apply here?.
 Is it?.
 Still, there are a lot of natural bodybuilders, even raw vegan bodybuilders who built such a big physique.
 Here is Jim Morris. a vegan bodybuilder at 61 & 71 yrs of age.

 ![Jim Morris at 61 yrs]({{site.img-path}}/jim-morris-age-61-age-71.png)

-*Who are you to say this to me?.*
+*Who are you to say this to me?*

 I am just another human being, experiencing life.
 I was a voracious meat eater at some point in my life and a 100% raw vegan at some other time.
-Deep introspection and questioning moves me closer to being a raw vegan.
+Deep introspection and questioning move me closer to being a raw vegan.

-*So, what's the conclusion?.*
+*So, what's the conclusion?*

 Should there be one for every article?.
 If you wish so, let this be the conclusion.